 This method of editing uses the associated Leader dialog and Properties panel to modify the properties of a Leader Dimension object.

-The Leader dialog on the left and the Leader Dimension mode of the Properties panel on the right
+The Leader dialog (the first image) and the Leader mode of the Properties panel (the second image)

 After placement, the Leader dialog can be accessed by:

 Placing the cursor over the Leader Dimension object, right-clicking then choosing Properties from the context menu.